Cesar Purisima

 Cesar Antonio Velasquez Purisima (born 3 April 1960) is a Filipino accountant and financial expert.
 He was the Secretary of Finance of the Republic of the Philippines under the administration of President Benigno S. Aquino III.
 He also served as the chair of the Cabinet Economic Development Cluster and member of the Monetary Board of the Bangko Sentral ng Pilipinas.
 Purisima is a multi-awarded finance minister, recognized 7 times in 6 consecutive years by various international institutions for turning the Philippine economy around and restoring investor confidence.

 He had previously been Secretary of Trade and Industry and then Secretary of Finance during the term of Aquino's predecessor President Gloria Macapagal Arroyo but resigned amid the latter's involvement in the 2005 "Hello Garci scandal".
 Purisima is the third longest-serving Finance Secretary in history, behind Cesar Virata and Jaime Hernandez, and is to date, the longest-serving Finance Secretary after the EDSA Revolution of 1986.

-He is one of the founding partners of Ikhlas Capital, an ASEAN private equity fund manager dedicated to partnering and growing companies that positively impact the development of the region, together with Nazir Razak, Kenny Kim and Gita Wirjawan.
+He is one of the founding partners of Ikhlas Capital, an ASEAN private equity fund manager dedicated to partnering and growing companies that positively impact the development of the region, together with Nazir Razak, Kenny Kim and Gita Wirjawan, as well as one of the advisors of the Philippine media company ABS-CBN Corporation.